Skip to main content

 Overview

-Module Convener: Dr Robert Blakely
+Academic Lead: Dr Robert Blakely

 This course analyses the impact of the Covid-19 pandemic on mental health in society.
 There have been consequences of the pandemic for mental health in the human population.
 Considering the potential scale of this problem, there is growing need for medicine to integrate knowledge from related subjects, such as psychology, criminology, psychotherapy and neuroscience, to precisely understand the mechanisms of ill health.
 This summer school brings together the discoveries of science with the life stories behind diagnoses to clarify the mechanisms that drive mental health symptoms.
 In the book, The Myth of Normal, Dr Gabor Maté makes the claim that society is built on a hidden assumption of generational trauma.
 Trauma disrupts the connection between mind and body.
 This psychophysiological problem can be diagnosed by doctors as physical and mental health conditions.
 While diagnostic labels help individuals understand mental health problems to an extent, the individual remains a member of society and its many challenges.
 Therefore, this summer school draws upon research taking place at the Wolfson Institute of Population Health to understand resilience in the context of different challenges, such as adolescence, socioeconomic deprivation and war.
-The module illustrates the mechanisms by which life experiences impact the mind, including the impact of the pandemic on the disconnect between mind and body
+The module illustrates the mechanisms by which life experiences impact the mind, including the impact of the pandemic on the disconnect between mind and body.

 Course content is subject to change